onurberberoglu10/1Password-Engineering-Career-Ladder/competencies.md

             <td valign="top">
                 <ul>
                     <li>Your written communication is concise and clear.
 You document not only the narrow projects you are working on but also larger initiatives, and you make sure the right people have the right context.</li>
-                    <li>You collaborate effectively with your teammates and with others outside your team, with engineers and with people in other roles (e.g. PMs, designers, managers).
+                    <li>You collaborate effectively with your teammates and with others outside your team, with software developers and with people in other roles (e.g. PMs, designers, managers).
 You encourage collaboration among others.</li>
                     <li>You quickly extract core issues from discussions and meetings.
 Your presence makes meetings more productive.</li>
                     <li>You are adept at giving and receiving constructive feedback and you both give and receive feedback clearly and with empathy.</li>
                     <li>You explain technical concepts clearly and with patience, and adjust your communication based on the audience.
 You offer help when asked, but you also know when to step back and let others work things out on their own.</li>